AdaCore/learn/content/courses/intro-to-embedded-sys-prog/chapters/low_level_programming.rst

 packet.
 The "wire" format is Big Endian so if we are running on a Little Endian machine we must swap the bytes received.

-Suppose we want retrieve typed values from a given buffer or bytes.
+Suppose we want to retrieve typed values from a given buffer or bytes.
 We get the bytes from the buffer into a variable named :ada:`Value`, of the type of interest, and then swap those bytes within :ada:`Value` if necessary.